AXErunners/axerunners.github.io/_posts/2018-03-02-masternode-vps.md

 ```
 venv/bin/python bin/sentinel.py
 ```
-If the node still syncing - you will see "axed not synced with network! awaiting full sync before running Sentinel.".
+If the node still syncing - you will see "axed not synced with network! awaiting full sync before running Sentinel.

 Wait until the process is finished (check status with axe-cli mnsync status).
 After the wallet will download the blockchain, test Sentinel again with venv/bin/python bin/sentinel.py.
 If nothing's returned - Sentinel is working properly.